Goranshi25vitb/8-maze-puzzle-vityarthi-project/README.md

 Open Command Prompt (Windows) or Terminal (Mac/Linux)

-Type:

-python --version
+Type: python --version

-If installed correctly, you will see:
+If installed correctly, you will see: Python 3.x.x

-Python 3.x.x

 Step 3: Create Project Folder

-Create a folder:

-8 maze puzzle problem
+Create a folder: 8 maze puzzle problem

 Step 4: Add Code File
 Open any editor (eg. VS Code)

 Paste your Python code
-Save file as:
-8 maze puzzle
+Save file as: 8 maze puzzle

-take care of

-File extension is .py
+take care of File extension is .py NOT .txt
-NOT .txt

 Step 5: Open Terminal in Folder
-Windows:
-Open folder
+Windows: Open folder

 Click address bar → type cmd → press Enter
 Mac/Linux:

 Right click → “Open Terminal”

-2. Dependencies Installation:
+2. DEPENDENCIES INSTALLATION:

  No external dependencies required

-This project uses only built-in Python modules:
+This project uses only built-in Python modules: queue (PriorityQueue)

-queue (PriorityQueue)

 No need to install anything

-3. Configuration Steps
+3. CONFIGURATION STEPS

 This project works without any configuration, but you can customize:

-🔹 Change Goal State
+1. Change Goal State

 Default:
 goalstate = [[1,2,3],
               [4,5,6],
               [7,8,0]]

 You can modify if required.

-🔹 Set Fixed Input
+2. Set Fixed Input

 Instead of typing input every time:

 start_state = [[1,2,3],
                [4,0,6],
                [7,5,8]]

-🔹 Change Heuristic
+Change heuristic

 Default: Manhattan Distance

 You can modify the heuristic function if needed.

-4. Execution Steps
+4. EXECUTION STEPS:

 Step 1: Run Program

-In terminal:

-python 8_puzzle.py
+In terminal: python 8_puzzle.py

 Step 2: Enter Input